Tombs of the Kings (Jerusalem): Archaeological findings

 From the house there is a 9 meter wide staircase (23 steps) that was originally paved and leads to a forecourt.
 The rain water is collected in baths, which are carved in the steps, and carried via a channel system to the water wells.
 At the bottom of the stairs there are ancient ritual baths (mikva’ot) as well as a stone wall to the left with a gate.
 This gate leads to a courtyard that was cut from the rock at the same date.
 The dimensions of this courtyard are roughly 27 meters long from north to south and 25 meters wide from west to east.

 The entrance to the tombs is via this courtyard.
 The tombs are entered via a rock-cut arch (facade) in the western side.
-The 28-meter facade was originally crowned with three pyramids, which no longer exist, and decorated with reliefs of grapes, plexus leaves, acorns and fruit, reflecting the Greek architectural style.
+The 28-meter façade was originally crowned with three pyramids, which no longer exist, and decorated with reliefs of grapes, plexus leaves, acorns and fruit, reflecting the Greek architectural style.
 The architrave was originally supported by two pillars, fragments of which were found in the excavations.

 The tombs are arranged on two levels around a central chamber, with four rooms upstairs and three rooms downstairs.
 The central chamber itself is entered from the courtyard via an antechamber that goes down into a dimly lit maze of chambers.
 The access from the antechamber to the exterior courtyard could be sealed closed by rolling a round stone across it, and the stone still remains in-situ.
 In the first century CE, a "secret mechanism" operated by water pressure moved the stone.
 Probably a small amount of water pressure activated a system of weights to open the tomb.
 Two of the eight burial chambers have arcosolia, resting places made of a bench with an arch over it.
 Some of the arcosolia have triangular niches where oil lamps were placed to give light during the burial process.

 The two most common types of tombs in the first century CE are found in this tomb complex.
 Shaft tombs were long narrow shafts in which the deceased were placed and closed with a stone slab which probably had the name of the occupant inscribed on it.
 Channels in the center of the shafts were probably carved to drain the water that seeped through the rock.

 The tombs are now empty, but previously housed a number of sarcophagi; they were excavated by a French archaeological mission headed by Louis Felicien de Saulcy, who took them back to France.
 They are exhibited at the Louvre.

 Although no kings are known to have been buried here, one of the sarcophagi bears two Aramaic inscriptions and is thought to be that of Queen Helena of Adiabene; the one inscription which reads, Ṣaddan Malkata (Palmyrene: צדן מלכתא), and the other, Ṣaddah Malkatah (Aramaic: צדה מלכתה), interpreted by scholars to mean: "Our mistress, the Queen."
 The sarcophagus is now at the Louvre Museum in Paris.
 The decorative architecture of the tomb complex is Seleucid, which would fit with this identification.